Easy Wainscoting - The Finished Product

 The frame size would now be 20.16 – 3.5″ = 16.6″ (The blue arrows)

-Since I wanted a rectangular shape 16.6″ worked well.
-Basically I try the same formula with an additional square or minus a square to use the one that works best.
+Since I wanted a rectangular shape, 16.6″ worked well.
+Basically, I try the same formula with an additional frame or minus a frame, and figure out the one that looks best.

 Let’s Say We Calculated for 5 frames